-Inpatient Medicine: PGY1 residents will spend 4-months on the inpatient medicine units at the 349 bed KP Medical Center that opened in 2014.
+Residents will spend 4-months on the inpatient medicine units at the 349 bed KP Medical Center that opened in 2014.
 They will be a member of a clinical team consisting of one senior internal medicine resident (PGY2 or 3), two PGY1 internal medicine residents and an attending physician.
 Residents will have primary responsibility for their assigned patients.
 Residents will refine their medical interviewing and physical examination skills, develop acumen in selection of diagnostic tests, learn the management of a wide variety of medical conditions, and develop discharge care plans allowing for safe patient transitions to the outpatient setting.
 Ethical and psychosocial issues are highlighted when appropriate.
 Residents will have the opportunity to consult with and learn from sub-specialists when managing patients with complex conditions.

-Consultation-Liaison Psychiatry: PGY2 residents will have a 3-month rotation on the adult consultation-liaison service.
+Residents will have a 3-month rotation on the adult consultation-liaison service.
 Residents will evaluate and provide treatment recommendations for medical and surgical inpatients with cognitive, emotional and behavioral disorders with an emphasis on potential interactions with medical conditions and non-psychotropic medications.
 In addition, residents will have opportunities to perform assessments of patients’ capacity to consent to medical care.

 Residents will act in the liaison role to enhance communication and understanding of mental health issues with patients, families, and other health care providers.
 In addition, residents will be involved in discharge planning of patients to the next phase of clinical care ranging from inpatient psychiatric hospitalization to outpatient psychiatric and chemical dependency services and referrals to community resources.

-Geriatric Psychiatry: PGY2 residents will complete a one-month clinical rotation at the KP Post-Acute Care Center (KPPACC) located in San Leandro, CA that provides inpatient rehabilitation care to geriatric patients.
+Residents will complete a one-month clinical rotation at the KP Post-Acute Care Center (KPPACC) located in San Leandro, CA that provides inpatient rehabilitation care to geriatric patients.
 Residents will gain clinical experience in evaluating and managing elderly patients with comorbid medical, neurodegenerative, and psychiatric disorders.
 Residents will learn to manage behavioral issues that occur in an unlocked facility that does not use restraints.
 They will also learn about psychopharmacological treatment of the elderly including side effects, drug – drug interactions, and contraindications for certain medical conditions.
 Residents will perform basic cognitive testing (e.g., the Montreal Cognitive Assessment) to assess and monitor cognitive functioning in patients with neurodegenerative disorders.
 Moreover, they will gain experience with end of life issues as well as the ethical and legal issues that often arise in the care of the elderly.
 Examples include capacity to consent for treatment and self-determination issues related to post-discharge living arrangements.
 By working with physical, occupational and speech therapists, residents will gain a better understanding of the role these services provide in rehabilitating the elderly.

 During the PGY2 experience, residents will join a multidisciplinary team that includes social workers, psychologists, and board certified child and adolescent psychiatrists.
 Residents will evaluate and provide evidenced-based treatments as part of the multidisciplinary team’s coordinated treatment plan.
 Resident’s will focus their treatment on medication management either as the primary provider or in support of therapists, who are the patient’s primary provider.
 Residents will also develop their own patient panel by performing new evaluations weekly including seeing patients in the walk-in crisis clinic.
 In addition, residents will learn case management skills while caring for one teen with severe mental illness in the CAP Intensive Outpatient Program or Dialectical Behavioral Treatment (DBT) Program.
 Residents will also participate as a co-facilitator in one time-limited therapy group.
 Their CAP experience will emphasize work with parents and at times with grandparents and will include participation in psycho-educational parenting workshops.

-Outpatient Psychiatry: There are several unique aspects to the outpatient training experience in PGY3 & 4.
+There are several unique aspects to the outpatient training experience in PGY3 & 4.
 First, residents will not receive patients transferred from other residents or clinicians at the beginning of PGY3.
 Rather they will evaluate new patients and build their own patient panel over time.
 This will allow residents to follow a cohort of new patients continuously over their last two years of training.
 Residents will gain experience with medication management and individual psychodynamic psychotherapy, supportive psychotherapy, cognitive behavioral therapy (CBT), interpersonal therapy (IPT), mindfulness based cognitive therapy, and group therapy (i.e., time limited CBT, DBT, and trauma/grounding skills).

 Second, our system of care relies on the psychiatrist for evaluating patients and establishing a treatment plan.
 For many patients, especially those requiring medication management, the psychiatrist co-manages care with other KP clinicians, namely primary care providers, non-physician psychotherapists, and physician extenders including clinical pharmacists, case managers, nurses and medical assistants.
 The KP system also offers patients a large array of diverse behavioral health educational classes.
 This unique system, with its many resources, creates a collaborative care system so that the psychiatrist is not the sole practitioner caring for most patients.
 The system also has many built in efficiencies that help the psychiatrist focus on patient care.
 These efficiencies include the KP state of the art EMR that enables psychiatrists to communicate with patients (via HIPPA secure email) and other clinicians to coordinate care (via staff messaging or forwarding encounter notes), order medications through KP pharmacies, and view laboratory/imaging results or other clinicians’ notes.
 In addition, psychiatrists frequently perform telephone (or video) follow-up appointments for those patients who prefer this option.
 In our experience these telephonic doctor – patient interactions are both effective and efficient.

 Residents will have a half-day per week of didactics for the entirety of their psychiatric training.
 The curriculum is designed to provide residents with the requisite knowledge and skills to thrive in their everyday practice.
 It will utilize progressive pedagogies to enhance learning and retention of knowledge through promotion of learner participation, timely feedback, life-long learning and application of knowledge.
-In addition, mini-didactic sessions will occur on site for many of the clinical rotations.
+In addition, mini-didactic sessions will occur on site during the clinical rotations.
 Residents will also have opportunities to learn from case conferences, journal club, grand rounds, and self-reflection.

 We will train residents to be productive mental health scholars.
 Residents will receive research methodology training and have time in PGY3 to perform quality improvement and scholarly activity.
 They are expected to deliver one Grand Rounds presentation in PGY4 and to complete one scholarly project.
 For residents who want to pursue a formal research project, the Research Track provides significant support and resources beginning in PGY2 and continuing through PGY3 & 4.
 Our local Graduate Medical Education (GME) Research Director and GME Research Project Managers are available to facilitate resident research at our East Bay locations.
 In addition, residents will have the opportunity to collaborate on a research project within the KP Division of Research (DOR) located in Oakland, CA, the largest non-university based epidemiology research group in the nation.
-The DOR has a rich history of producing landmark studies utilizing the KP Healthcare System clinical population (with over 3 million KP members in Northern California) and multigenerational databases.
+The DOR has a rich history of producing landmark studies utilizing the KP Healthcare System clinical population (with over four million KP members in Northern California) and multigenerational databases.
 The DOR has a number of scientists, who can serve as research mentors.

 Residents are expected to complete the following activities: